Noncommutative coordinates for symplectic representations: Lifting arcs

-via the following procedure: choose first a $\mathcal{C}^1$-representative of~$\alpha$ having the minimal possible self-intersections (for example the geodesic representative for an hyperbolic structure) and then smooth this representative at its endpoints so that it becomes tangent at the boundary there; then $r(\alpha):[0,1]\to T'S$ is the tangent curve of this last curve.
+Let $\alpha\colon ([0,1], \{0,1\}) \to (S, \partial S)$ be an arc in~$S$.
+We construct a \emph{lift} via the following procedure: choose first a $\mathcal{C}^1$-representative of~$\alpha$ having the minimal possible self-intersections (for example the geodesic representative for a hyperbolic structure) and then smooth this representative at its endpoints so that it becomes tangent at the boundary there; then $r(\alpha):[0,1]\to T'S$ is the tangent curve of this last curve.

 It is easy to observe that one can choose representatives of $r(\alpha)$ and of $r(\bar{\alpha})$ so that $r(\alpha) \sqcup r(\bar{\alpha})$ is homotopic to a fiber $T'S\to S$.
 In particular, the holonomy around this loop of a twisted local system is~$-\Id$, therefore the equality $\Lambda_{ \overline{ r(\alpha)}} = - \Lambda_{r(\bar{\alpha})}$ follows.